Lenthyle History, Family Crest & Coats of Arms

 Another 40 words (3 lines of text) are included under the topic Early Lenthyle Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lenthyle family to the New World and Oceana
+Migration of the Lenthyle family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Lenthyle surname or a spelling variation of the name include: George Lentall settled in Virginia in 1637; Rowland Lentall settled in Nevis in 1663; Christopher Lentall settled in Philadelphia in 1749; Barbara Lentill settled in Virginia in 1650.